 Another thing to note about American Express's rewards program is that there are no differences in points redemptions based on which card you have.
 This means that account holders with an existing points balance, won't be able to leverage a new card to improve the value of their accumulated rewards.
 Overall, the main value proposition for the Amex program is the breadth of transfer partnerships.
 Consumers that are not planning on taking advantage of these transfer partnerships will likely do better elsewhere.
-Another disadvantage of Membership Rewards is a lack of no annual fee options, with the Everyday card being the only fee free card participating.
+Another disadvantage of Membership Rewards is a lack of no fee options, with the Everyday card being the only card without an annual fee.

 Chase Ultimate Rewards

 In contrast to American Express, Chase's Ultimate Rewards (UR) program differentiates between the premium cards and those with no annual fee.
-The Ink Plus and Chase Sapphire Preferred offer benefits that are not available to holders of the Chase Freedom® and Ink Business Cash℠ Credit Card.
-Premium cardholders receive a 20% discount when using Ultimate Rewards points to book airfare, hotels, car rentals and cruises through the UR portal.
-Having a Sapphire Preferred and Ink Plus card also gives access to the points transfer program, allowing cardholders to use their UR points towards the affiliated loyalty programs.
+The Ink Plus and Chase Sapphire Preferred® Card offer benefits that are not available to holders of the Chase Freedom® and Ink Business Cash℠ Credit Card.
+Premium cardholders receive a 25% bonus when using Ultimate Rewards points to book airfare, hotels, car rentals and cruises through the UR portal.
+Having a Chase Sapphire Preferred® Card and Ink Plus card also gives access to the points transfer program, allowing cardholders to use their UR points towards the affiliated loyalty programs.
 The options with Chase's program are a little more limited than those provided by American Express.
-For premium card holders, the 20% discount means that cardholders can expect a sizable boost to their rewards value.
+For premium card holders, the 25% travel redemption bonus means that cardholders can expect a sizable boost to their rewards value.

-The differences in redemption option means that it can make sense for Chase customers to possess both the Sapphire Preferred and Freedom credit card.
-Consumers that have both can take points earned with the Freedom's 5% bonus categories and leverage the better redemption options that are provided by the Sapphire Preferred.
+The differences in redemption option means that it can make sense for Chase customers to possess both the Chase Sapphire Preferred® Card and the Chase Freedom®.
+Consumers that have both can take points earned with the Chase Freedom®'s 5% bonus categories and leverage the better redemption options that are provided by the Chase Sapphire Preferred® Card.
 In addition, one of the best benefits of Ultimate Rewards, is that all points can be applied as cash back at a rate of 1 cent per point.
 This makes the points the most valuable among the different rewards programs for consumers that value flexibility.